The Specialized Tarmac SL7 and Specialized Roubaix are two high-performance road bikes designed for different types of riding.

 Frame sizes

-It’s important to consider your height and your inseam measurements to determine the right frame size.
-Specialized provides a size chart that lists the recommended frame size based on these measurements.
+It’s important to consider your height and inseam measurements to determine the right frame size.
+Specialized provides a size chart on its website, listing the recommended frame size based on these measurements.

-You can also visit a local Specialized dealer and get a professional bike fit to ensure the right frame size.
+You can also visit a local Specialized dealer and get a professional bike fit to ensure the correct frame size.

 More reading : Specialized Bike Size vs Height Guide